it985/my-stars/README.md

 *   [chr233/free\_game\_hunter](https://github.com/chr233/free_game_hunter) - 自动添加steam上的免费游戏

-*   [Textualize/textual](https://github.com/Textualize/textual) - Textual is a TUI (Text User Interface) framework for Python inspired by modern web development.
+*   [Textualize/textual](https://github.com/Textualize/textual) - Textual is a Rapid Application Development framework for Python.
+Build sophisticated user interfaces with a simple Python API.
+Run your apps in the terminal and (coming soon) a web browser!

 *   [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).